 Many influencers are represented by agencies or managers, who typically charge additional fees.

-Campaign length will directly affect influencer pricing.
-A one time activation such as running a contest or promotion will cost less than a long-term endorsement contract.
-Building a risk-model, specifically for long-term partnerships, that outlines the best-case scenario can be helpful when determining your budget.
+Campaign length directly impacts influencer pricing.
+A one-time activation such as running a contest or promotion will cost less than a long-term endorsement contract.
+Building a risk model that outlines the best-case influencer marketing scenario can be helpful when determining your budget.

-If you’re interested in using more than one platform, you can ask your influencer to create content for two or more channels.
-The post combo will cost extra but maximizes the reach of the campaign by engaging multiple audiences.
+If your brand is active on more than one platform, you can ask your influencer to optimize content for use across channels.
+Post combos cost more, but you can maximize campaign reach by engaging multiple audiences.

 It’s not uncommon for influencers to have existing contracts in place.
-Depending on how much time is given to an influencer for their deliverable, a rush fee may be applied.
+Depending on requested turnaround times, influencers may ask for a rush fee to be added to their compensation.